-When many of us think of Pinterest, we think, “Ooh, the platform loaded with images for moms, soon-to-be brides, and our overachiever friends who host unbelievable holiday parties.”
+When many of us think of creating Pinterest images we think, “Ooh, the platform loaded with images for moms, soon-to-be brides, and our overachiever friends who host unbelievable holiday parties.”

 While these demographics are definitely using Pinterest—and loving it—some new groups of Pinners are emerging.

 Today’s standout users include Millennials (no surprise there), Gen Z, and men.
 Yes, men.
-While women make up more than 60% of Pinners globally, the male demographic grows 48% year over year.
+While women make up more than 60% of Pinners globally, the male demographic grow 48% year over year.

 The dudes have watched the ladies pull up Pinterest often enough that they’ve gotten sucked in.
 They now use it regularly for home improvement ideas, baking, remodeling, fashion, and design inspiration.